Which of the following best describes the difference between elem... | Study Prep in Pearson+

 1

 Step 1: Understand the definition of an element.
 An element is a pure substance that consists of only one type of atom.
-For example, oxygen (O) is an element made up entirely of oxygen atoms.
+It cannot be broken down into simpler substances by chemical means.

-Step 2: Understand the definition of a molecule.
-A molecule is formed when two or more atoms chemically bond together.
-These atoms can be of the same element (like O\_2) or different elements (like H\_2O).
+Step 2: Understand the definition of a compound.
+A compound is a pure substance formed when two or more different types of atoms are chemically bonded together in fixed proportions.

-Step 3: Compare elements and molecules.
-Elements are the simplest form of matter that cannot be broken down by chemical means, while molecules are combinations of atoms bonded together, which can be either elements or compounds.
+Step 3: Compare elements and compounds based on their atomic composition.
+Elements have only one kind of atom, while compounds have multiple kinds of atoms bonded together.

-Step 4: Evaluate the given options based on these definitions.
-The correct description should highlight that elements consist of only one type of atom, whereas molecules are made up of two or more atoms chemically bonded.
+Step 4: Recognize that elements can exist as single atoms or molecules (like O\_2), but this does not define the difference from compounds.
+The key difference is the variety and bonding of atoms.

-Step 5: Conclude that the best description is: 'Elements consist of only one type of atom, while molecules are made up of two or more atoms chemically bonded together.'
+Step 5: Evaluate the given options by matching them to these definitions, identifying that the correct description is that elements consist of only one type of atom, while compounds are made of two or more different types of atoms chemically bonded together.

 Watch next